Yixuan-Miao/Yixuan-Miao.github.io/_pages/about.md

 - *2022.09*: First circuit's tape out is successfully submitted! 🎉

 # 📖 Educations
-- *2023.08 - 2024.05 (expected)*, Master of Science in Electronics, School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore
+- *2023.08 - 2024.05 (expected)*, Master of Science in Electronics, [School of Electrical and Electronic Engineering, Nanyang Technological University (NTU)](https://www.ntu.edu.sg/eee), Singapore
-- *2019.09 - 2023.07*, Bachelor of Engineering in Information Engineering, School of Optoelectronic Science and Engineering, University of Electronic Science and Technology of China (UESTC), Sichuan, China
+- *2019.09 - 2023.07*, Bachelor of Engineering in Information Engineering, [School of Optoelectronic Science and Engineering, University of Electronic Science and Technology of China (UESTC)]（https://sose.uestc.edu.cn/）, Sichuan, China

 # 📝 Publications